ivan-digital/vecodex/app/README.md

 - `docker run -it --name docker-dev --network host -v ./:/app app-dev:latest`
 - Inside container run `make example_client && ./example_client <port>`
-- To be able to exit and enter the container's terminal use `...`